Several injured in Mesa, Arizona, parking lot shooting

-(CNN)Several people were injured after a vehicle drove up a to crowd in Mesa, Arizona, and opened fire, authorities said.
+(CNN)Several people were injured after a vehicle drove up to a crowd in Mesa, Arizona, and opened fire, authorities said.

 Police found multiple victims when they responded to a shooting in a parking lot near the corner of Dobson Road and Guadalupe Road at about 9:30 p.m. local time Friday, police said in a statement.